Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Preliminaries

-Common interpretable-by-design classification models consist of two steps: (1) extracting human-interpretable concepts from the input and (2) using this concept-based representation as the input to a simple classifier (e.g., a linear classifier).
-Since the classifier has to be simple for interpretability, the main design space lies in concept extraction.
-Initial work used supervision to learn concept extractors; however, they are not scalable because they require extra labeled data \cite{koh2020concept}.
-A more recent approach is to use pre-trained embeddings to extract concepts from data, with the goal of representing an image embedding as a sparse linear combination of concept embeddings \cite{chattopadhyay_information_2023,bhalla_interpreting_2024}.
-In this work, we focus on concept extraction on pre-trained image embeddings via the sparse coding objective.
+Interpretable-by-design classification models often proceed in two steps: (1) predicting human-interpretable concepts from the input and (2) using this concept-based representation for classification.
+Depending on the approach, interpretability may arise either from the use of linear classifiers (e.g., in concept bottleneck models (CBMs) \citep{koh2020concept} the importance of a concept depends on the magnitude of the classifier coefficients) or from the selection of a small set of most relevant concepts for classification (e.g., via information gain \cite{chattopadhyay2023variational} or semantic sparse coding \cite{chattopadhyay_information_2023,bhalla_interpreting_2024}).
+As a result, the main design space in these models lies in reliable concept prediction.
+CBMs use supervision to learn concept predictors; however, they are not scalable because they require additional labeled data.
+Semantic sparse coding approaches instead use pre-trained embeddings to extract concepts from data, with the goal of representing an image embedding as a sparse linear combination of concept embeddings.
+In this work, we focus on extracting concepts from pre-trained image embeddings via a sparse coding objective.